SimoMart88/rpic/README.md

 * pgpio solution for DHT sensor is very fragile
   * Evaluate a more robust solution
     * Make https://github.com/adafruit/Adafruit_Python_DHT/ compatible with Uv?
+* GPIO cleanup is not performed after operations